-Here at Lolahemp, we are committed to animal welfare and have built strong partnerships with people and organizations who work tirelessly to rescue second chance dogs who would otherwise be euthanized in overcrowded animal shelters.
+Here at Lolahemp, we’re committed to animal welfare and have built strong partnerships with people and organizations who work tirelessly to rescue second-chance dogs who would otherwise be euthanized in overcrowded animal shelters.
 In fact, our entire line of CBD products for dogs started because of our own loveable rescue dog: Lola.

 According to the ASPCA, as many as 47% of dogs surrendered to shelters are rehomed for behavioral issues.
-More often than not, these behavioral issues can be resolved if only dog owners had more resources to help their pets overcome their problems with some basic understanding of some key concepts.
+More often than not, these common behavioral problems can be resolved if only the dog owner had more resources to help their pets overcome their problems with some basic understanding of some key concepts.

 This article aims to help those who have recently adopted a rescue animal or who are considering rehoming a dog so that we can help these loving pets to stay in their forever homes.

-When dogs are anxious about the safety and permanence of their surroundings, it can manifest in a variety of ways.
+When dogs are anxious about the safety and permanence of their surroundings, those emotions can manifest in a variety of ways.
 Examples may include:

 - Soiling in the house

 - Hiding from their new owners or being emotionally “shut down”

 - General anxiety, loss of focus, erratic behaviors